 As you'll be travelling to various locations, your business hub will essentially be your vehicle.
 You may need a van or ute big enough to carry all your supplies.
 As well as this, you'll want good quality window cleaning equipment, such as:

 Structuring your business will depend on a variety of factors including your startup costs, the number of people on your team and your long-term goals.

 Let's take a look at two of the more typical business models for a window cleaning business:

-The first thing you'll want to do is claim your place online as a working business.
-There are some free ways to do this, including registering your business on Google Places, listing on free online classified sites and setting up a profile on LinkedIn.
+The first thing you'll want to do is build a digital presence for your business.
+There are some free ways to do this, including registering your business on Google My Business, listing on free online classified sites like Yellow Pages and setting up a Facebook page.
 In addition to this, you can start reaching customers quickly in your area by using online marketplaces such as:

 Most of these freelancing platforms have apps which you can download and get real-time updates on job postings.
 You can also message directly with potential customers.

-Business directories such as White Pages and True Local are additional places you can spread your name out further.
+Business directories such as White Pages and True Local are additional places you can use to list your services.

 What insurance does a window cleaner need?

 You'll typically need to get Public Liability Insurance to ensure you and your business are protected.
 This will cover risks such as third-party injuries, liability to subcontractors and the risks of cleaning equipment causing injury to people or property.
 You can get quotes from insurers like AAMI and NRMA, or reach out to an insurance broker.